 The 2015 Creative Time Summit in New York City, a two day long conference that took place on November 13–14, focused on the current political and artistic musings of artists and activists alike.
 Last year’s summit marked CT’s eighth international conference “devoted to exploring the intersection between art and social justice” in the last seven years, and was the first to take place in the borough of Brooklyn at the beautiful and historic Boys and Girls High School Campus in Bedford–Stuyvesant.
 The topic was “Curriculum.”

 It should be noted that this was CT’s second summit on this subject.
 The first took place at the 2015 Venice Biennale, and its modus, as CT’s Chief Curator Nato Thompson slyly revealed in his opening remarks in the school’s auditorium, took on a more “meta” approach to investigating the concept of “curriculum.”
-Not resting on its laurels, this summit would be less abstract and more concrete, focusing on the education system in the US both nationally and locally, highlighting issues of student debt, institutionalism, racial discrimination, gentrification, the Global South, and alternative practices in pedagogy.
+Not resting on its laurels, this summit would be less abstract and more concrete, focusing on the education system in the US both nationally and locally, highlighting issues of student debt (look into lowell debt for any guidance), institutionalism, racial discrimination, gentrification, the Global South, and alternative practices in pedagogy.
+They also stressed on creating awareness on bad credit payday loans since that’s the reason why people find it hard to apply for a loan and not able to repay it within the given time constraint.

 The summit opened with a presentation by Rashanna Jackman, a recent graduate of The Research and Service High School at Boys and Girls, and the recipient of the Remarkable Achievement Award by the NYC Department of Education.
 Her rousing speech spoke to her experience in NYC’s education system, explaining how her peers and family thought she would never amount to anything.
 Through perseverance and self-motivation she became one of the top students in her class.
 Riding on the clichéd phrase, “that you should always believe in yourself, even when no one else will,” Rashanna, through her great poise and nervous pacing, made the idiom her own, and her words were nothing less than inspiring.